andrewhowdencom/bashrc/README.md

 List of functions
 -----------------
-add-path-composer {} - Adds the composer bin to the $PATH variable if one is found at CWD/vendor/bin

-List of Aliases
+add-path-composer {} - Adds the composer bin to the $PATH variable if one is found at CWD/vendor/bin push-msg {message} - Pushes a message to the pushover api.
+Environment variable need to be set (see environment.sh) List of Aliases
 ---------------